dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 ```
 {% endsolution %}

 The `Dropdown` widget now renders both a `TextInput` that a user can type into and a list of result items based on its `data` property.
+Item rendering is offloaded into a helper method (`renderItems`) so widgets that extend `Dropdown` that desire to modify how items are rendered only have to override a small helper method instead of the main `render` method.

 The next step to update the `Banner` widget to pass the correct `data` into the `Dropdown`.

 {% task 'Pass worker data down through the `Banner` to the `Dropdown`' %}